enze-chen/cme106-python/README.md

 Here's what Enze's convoluted process entails (if you don't like it, feel free to use your own):
 1. Clone the repo and ask Enze or Vadim for the solution Python notebooks.
 1. Move the solution notebooks into their proper folders (workbook or tutorials).
+Files ending in `_solu.ipynb` will be ignored by git.
 1. Anytime you modify the solutions, update the `_blank` notebooks (what is actually compiled in the Jupyter Book) by running from _above_ the root folder: `python cme106-python/assets/make_blank_nb.py`.
 1. Run a full build of the Jupyter Book from above the root folder: `jb build cme106-python --all`.
 1. Enter the root folder and publish to GitHub pages: `ghp-import -n -p -f _build/html`.